How Does a Business Adopt a DBA?

 DBA Filing Process

 First, you will need to confirm that the DBA name you want is not already in use by another business.
-Once you have performed that search, the process is quite simple.
-There will be a simple form for you to fill out and file with the Secretary of State or County Clerk.
-You will also have to pay an application fee, but the amount is often just a nominal charge.
+Once you have performed that search, the process is quite simple but you can have an attorney assist with the form and filing with the Secretary of State or County Clerk.
+You will also have to pay an application fee, but the amount is often a nominal amount.

-There are a few states where you will also have to go to the local newspaper and publish your name.
-The other major limitation is that the DBA you register for also has an expiration date; you can lose the right to use the name if you don’t renew.
+There are a few states where you will also have to go to the local newspaper and publish your DBA name.
+Sometimes a DBA you register for also may have an expiration date; you can lose the right to use the name if you don’t renew.

 Trademark and Legal Issues

-While a DBA is very useful, you should know some of its limitations, too.
-First, a DBA is not the same as a trademark.
-You will not have full trademark protection just from filing a DBA, so if you want trademark protection then you will need to go through a separate process.
-Other businesses might be able to use the same name you’ve filed for in your DBA.
-There are some jurisdictions that even allow two different entities to register the same name, although most jurisdictions do not allow that.
+While a DBA is very useful, you should know some of its limitations.
+First, a DBA is not the same as a trademark. ou will not have trademark protection just from filing a DBA, you will need to go through a trademark application process.
+This is a complex area of intellectual property law and an attorney’s help can ultimately save you time and money.
+Note that there are some jurisdictions that even allow two different entities to register the same name, although most jurisdictions prohibit this to avoid confusion.

-Conversely, a DBA also does not shield you from claims that you are infringing on another company’s trademark.
-You have to watch out for unregistered trademarks, which, by definition, are not registered by the government.
-You’ll recognize them because they use the TM and their owners have property rights.
-With research, you should be able to determine if someone else is already using the name you want to use in your region, helping you to avoid a complicated legal battle.
+Conversely, a DBA also does not shield you from claims of infringement on another company’s trademark.
+You have to watch out for unregistered trademarks (or common law trademarks), which, by definition, are not registered by the government but their owners have some rights..
+You’ll recognize them because they use the TM instead of the R in a circle symbol with the name.
+Research is required to determine if someone else is already using the name you want to use in your region, and necessary to avoid a complicated legal battle.

-When you find the fictitious name that you want and it’s not protected by anyone else, it might be a good idea to take that next step beyond the DBA, and go through the trademark process.
+When you find the company name that you want and it’s not protected by anyone else, consider contacting an attorney to pursue a trademark application.